- General Principles

 - are not allowed to wear clothes or garments in a classroom setting which could interfere with teaching and learning

-Students are not permitted to smoke on the road at the front of the Leyland Campus (Langdale Road) as this creates a poor impression of the college and causes offence to some of our local residents.
+Students may smoke off site, but are not permitted to smoke on the road at the front of the college (Langdale Road) as this creates a poor impression of the college and causes offence to some of our local residents.

 Anyone found to be smoking outside of the smoking areas, or on Langdale Road will normally receive a formal disciplinary warning..